-Subscription and support fees for the year ended June 30, 2021, were \$22,173,745 compared to \$20,254,917 for the year ended June 30, 2020 reflecting an increase of \$1,918,828 with a change in constant currency of \$1,754,369.
-The increase in subscription and support fees is due to going live with several markets related to the DFS contract and going live with the BMW contract.
+Subscription and support fees for the year ended June 30, 2022, were \$28,284,759 compared to \$22,173,745 for the year ended June 30, 2021 reflecting an increase of \$6,111,014 with a change in constant currency of \$7,861,490.
+The major increase is related to the revised ceiling amount for post contract support due to the software customizations related to the DFS contract.
+The Company recorded a one-time post contract support revenue of approximately \$3,480,000 using the catch-up approach during the year ended June 30, 2022.
+In addition, the Company will recognize approximately \$7,900,000 of additional subscription and support revenue over the remaining four years of the contract.
 Subscription and support fees begin once a customer has "gone live" with our product.
 Subscription and support fees are recurring in nature, and we anticipate these fees to gradually increase as we implement both our NFS legacy products and NFS Ascent[®].